MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCollection.md

 ```

 ### -InputObject

-Specifies a collection object.
-To obtain a collection object, use the [Get-CMCollection](Get-CMCollection.md) cmdlet.
+Specify a collection object to configure.
+To get this object, use the [Get-CMCollection](Get-CMCollection.md), [Get-CMDeviceCollection](Get-CMDeviceCollection.md), or [Get-CMUserCollection](Get-CMUserCollection.md) cmdlets.

 ```yaml
 Type: IResultObject